 Germany's working group against censorship, AK Zensur, has analysed a few recent Scandinavian blacklists, allegedly meant to block sites containing child abuse material.
 Our less-than-surprising findings:

-* All three were taken down by the hosting providers within hours or even minutes after receiving an AK takedown request by email.
+* From 167 listed sites, only 3 contained such material. * Two of them were listed on different blacklists since 2008, obviously without the authorities trying to take the sites offline. * All three were taken down by the hosting providers within hours or even minutes after receiving an AK takedown request by email.

 So what were the reasons again that made access blocking an essential weapon in fighting child abuse?

 (Thanks, Christian!)Germany to build the Internet Berlin Wall TOR: German police are *not* cracking down on Tor.
 Flickr users in Germany and Asia complain of image ...
 Wikileaks.de domain-owner's house raided over publication of ...
 Beyond breaking firewalls: how to fight net-censorship Germans protest new Internet Berlin Wall Read the rest